 DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

-Thread · Sovereignty migrating below the radar
+Thread · Sovereignty migration below the declaration threshold

 The Compact, quietly seceding